MicrosoftDocs/microsoft-salescopilot-docs/articles/learn-more-call-meeting-recording.md

 ## Your Choices

-In addition to the access and deletion rights outlined in the Microsoft Privacy Statement, you have choices regarding whether you are recorded during calls and meetings.
+In addition to the access and deletion rights outlined in the Microsoft Privacy Statement, you have choices regarding whether you're recorded during calls and meetings.

-- **Right to Know**: You will be notified before any call or meeting is recorded.
+- **Right to Know**: You'll be notified before any call or meeting is recorded.

-- **Right to Choose**: You have the right to choose whether you are recorded.
-If you choose not to be recorded, please inform your Microsoft call host that you do not consent to recording.
+- **Right to Choose**: You have the right to choose whether you're recorded.
+If you choose not to be recorded,  inform your Microsoft call host that you don't consent to recording.

-For additional information about how Microsoft processes personal data, please see the [Microsoft Privacy Statement](https://go.microsoft.com/fwlink/?LinkId=521839).
+For more information about how Microsoft processes personal data, see the [Microsoft Privacy Statement](https://go.microsoft.com/fwlink/?LinkId=521839).